Crypto Exchange Bybit Backs Esports Heavyweight Virtus.pro

 With the latest addition of VP, the sponsorships will get the Bybit name across to a combined global fanbase of over 28.7 million.

-Winners Take All: Esports Teams and Crypto Traders to Divide $7.5m Prize Pool
+Winners Take All: Esports Teams and Crypto Traders to Divide USD7.5m Prize Pool

 The announcement makes official Bybit status as VP's NFT Partner and exclusive Official Cryptocurrency Platform Partner of VP, backing VP's formidable DOTA 2 and CS:GO teams.